CRM, Sales Management, Sales Process 0 Comment

 Automation helps sales teams get higher quality data, takes away sales tasks that reps hate performing and helps them spend more time working with their customers.

 Once you have automation tools in place, you can find patterns in sales rep activities.
 Ask yourself: Which email templates worked best?
 Which sales pitches?
 How many follow-up calls did successful reps make?
 How many emails did they send?
-Which cadence works best?
+Which sequence works best?

 New sales process tools can analyze your data on an even deeper level.
 For example, Gong.io analyzes sales conversations over the phone to improve conversion rates.